Positive trainers seek to fill the void

 Stop it in its tracks

-But what do you do right then, as the dog is jumping up on your test guest?
+But what do you do right then, as the dog is jumping up on your guest?
 You want to interrupt the dog, stop the behavior while it’s happening.
 A short, sharp low sound is great for interrupting behavior and getting the dog’s attention.
 “No!” fits the bill nicely (so does “Eh-eh!”, “Stop!”, or even “Woof!”).

 When you interrupt the dog, you’ve created a behavioral vacuum (as Jean Donaldson says), and you’re going to need to fill it.
 Here’s your opportunity to cue the new behavior and reward it.
 This is the true meaning “correction” — teaching the correct response.
 So you say, “No!” and then immediately “sit!”, and then, hopefully, “Good dog, you did it!”.
 (If the dog doesn’t respond to the command right away, make it happen — use a lure, move the dog away from the distraction, gently guide him into position, whatever it takes!)

 One reason that trainers avoid telling people to say “No!” is that “No!” is ambiguous — it doesn’t clarify what the dog is doing wrong.
 If you say “No!” to a dog who is jumping on your guest, your dog might think it was the friendly greeting you don’t like (the dog might think, “What, I should be barking and threatening this person?”) or something else about the performance.
 Even if you say something like “No jump!”, have you really taught the dog what “jump” means?
 Have you taught a “Jump!” command so he knows the contrast?
-Even with human children (who have generally been demonstrated to eventually understand English, unlike dogs) we may say “No!” but follow it up with “Don’t stick your fingers in that electrical socket!” or ” Stop hitting the dog!” so that we can clarify what is wrong.
+Even with human children (who have generally been demonstrated to eventually understand spoken language, unlike dogs) we may say “No!” but follow it up with “Don’t stick your fingers in that electrical socket!” or ” Stop hitting the dog!” so that we can clarify what is wrong.
 Better still is when we tell kids what they should do instead — “leave that alone; here, come play with your toys” and “Pet the dog gently, see he likes it under his chin!”.
 We stop the bad behavior quickly with a sharp sound and then quickly redirect it into a better action.